andrew-pyle/orange-pi-hadoop-cluster/index.md

 ![Orange Pi boot trial with Plugable USB Hub](images/orange-power.JPG)

 It works!
 I got a brief look at the boot process before the monitor went blank due to resolution issues (probably), and the green light went solid with occasional flashes (the light is on the lower right corner of the board, by the GPIO pins).
 The red light started solid and then went out.

-Thankfully SSH is enabled by default on the Orange Pi, or else I'd be unable to change the resolution to match the monitor therefore unable to enable SSH.
+##### Login with Secure Shell (SSH)

+Since the monitor is blank, it's not helping us complete the initial boot process.
+Thankfully SSH is enabled by default on the Orange Pi!
+SSH is a method of remotely logging in to a Unix-based (e.g. Linux) operating system.
+INSERT SSH REFERENCE.

 Since the Orange Pi booted up while connected to the network, it received an IP Address by DHCP.
 I can check that at my router's homepage.
 >(There are other methods to ascertain the IP address of the devices on your home network, like [Fing](https://www.fing.io/) for iOS and Android).